🧠

 Ask your brain, with receipts

-Ask, and watch it light up
+tap a question — watch it light up your memory

 🔖 Video: “Technical SEO in 2026”